 Decision guide:

-| Pattern | Use recursion? | Why |
+| Pattern | Use recursion? |

-| Tree traversal | Yes | Natural recursive structure |
+| Tree traversal | Yes - natural recursive structure |

-| Array iteration | No | Simple loop is faster |
+| Array iteration | No - simple loop is faster |

-| Permutations / subsets | Yes | Backtracking is naturally recursive |
+| Permutations / subsets | Yes - backtracking is naturally recursive |

-| Factorial / Fibonacci | Memoized recursion or iteration | Naive recursion is wasteful |
+| Factorial / Fibonacci | Memoized recursion or iteration |

-| Divide & conquer (merge sort) | Yes | Divide + combine is recursive |
+| Divide & conquer | Yes - split, solve, combine |

-| BFS / level order | No | Queue iteration is simpler |
+| Level-order processing | No - queue iteration is simpler |

 Warning signs for recursion: